 Each disk group provides one flash caching device and at least one magnetic disk or one flash capacity device.
 The capacity of the flash caching device must be at least 10 percent of the anticipated consumed storage on the capacity device, without the protection copies.

-vSAN requires at least one disk group on a host that contributes storage to a cluster that consists of at least three hosts.
-Use hosts that have uniform configuration for best performance of vSAN.
+Virtual SAN requires at least one disk group on a host that contributes storage to a cluster that consists of at least three hosts.
+Use hosts that have uniform configuration for best performance of Virtual SAN.

 Raw and Usable Capacity